 Why do I get symptoms?

-Another long-term consequence of VV is the development of chronic venous insufficiency.
+There are associations between varicose veins and deep vein thrombosis.
+Special medical attention is paid to patients with varicose veins and a history of previous venous thromboembolism, malignancy, recent hospital discharge, or a combination of these factors.
+This increased risk can be partially reduced with appropriate blood thinning medication but must not be taken lightly when planning surgery.
+In patients who have had varicose veins for a long time there is an increased risk of developing thrombophlebitis.
+This is a condition where the varicose veins become inflamed and tender.
+Although this condition is rarely serious it can be extremely unpleasant, unsightly and painful for the patient.
+The condition is mostly self-limiting, but the incidence of recurrence can be reduced by treating the varicose veins.
+Another long-term consequence of varicose veins is the development of chronic venous insufficiency.
 This is a spectrum of skin disease caused by the failure of the veins to effectively clear the blood from the legs.
-Initially this manifests itself as eczema (dry skin) but if left untreated it can develop into brown skin staining (Haemosiderin), skin thickening (Lipodermatosclerosis) and eventually ulceration.
-Even small cuts or bruises can also ulcerate and fail to heal normally if the skin is damaged by the presence of VV.
+Initially, this manifests itself as eczema (dry skin) but if left untreated it can develop into brown skin staining (haemosiderin), skin thickening (lipodermatosclerosis) and eventually ulceration.
+Even small cuts or bruises can also ulcerate and fail to heal normally if the skin is damaged by the presence of varicose veins.
 (See figure 3)

 How will treatment affect my leg?

-What to expect when you attend for your consultation
+What to expect when you attend your consultation

 A full clinic letter will be sent to yourself and your general practitioner explaining the consultation and the treatment plan that has been agreed between yourself and your consultant.

-It is not recommended that you fly for six weeks following your surgery.
-There is a definite increased risk of DVT with even a short haul flight.
+It is not recommended that you fly for six weeks following varicose vein surgery.
+There is a definite increased risk of deep vein thrombosis with even a short haul flight.
 Holidaying without flying is acceptable but avoid long journeys wherever possible.
-If essential then regular movement breaks are recommended.
+If essential, then regular movement breaks are recommended.